 The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
 All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
 Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

 Premium Leisure Corp.
 PLC

 PSE Disclosure Form 17-18 - Other SEC Forms/Reports/Requirements

-Form/Report Type Other SEC Forms/Reports/Requirements Report Period/Report Date May 30, 2017
+Form/Report Type Other SEC Forms/Reports/Requirements - Manual on Corporate Governance (Oct 2018) Report Period/Report Date Oct 29, 2018

 Description of the Disclosure